 Bure Valley Group is an investment introducer platform which links successful investors with exciting, innovative UK startups seeking funding.
 This content is for information purposes only and should not be taken as financial or investment advice.

-Below, our team at Bure Valley Group explores where the UK’s alternative investment market (AIM) offers investors a way forward.
+The Alternative Investment Market (AIM) is sometimes seen as the “little brother” of the FTSE 100 here in the UK.
+Yet it contains many exciting companies with promising growth prospects.
+With 2023 now upon us, what is the investment outlook for the year ahead?
+What could it mean for AIM investments? below, our investment team at Bure Valley Group offers our reflections.
 We hope you find this content useful.
 To find out more about our EIS and other investment opportunities, visit our portfolio page here.
-To enquire regarding our latest projects and funding (for investors and founders, respectively), you can reach us via:
+To enquire regarding our latest projects and funding, you can reach us via:

 +44 160 334 0827

 The outlook for US stocks